Franz Vorraber: Projects

-During his career Franz Vorraber received many prizes, for example from the Ministry of Education, from the piano manufacturer Bösendorfer in Vienna and from the city of Graz.
+During his career Vorraber has received many prizes, for example from the Ministry of Education, from the piano manufacturer Bösendorfer in Vienna and from the city of Graz.
 He also won the "Joachim Erhard Prize" and received the Best Disk Award in Japan 2001 for the DVD AUDIO "Wiener Abend".

 Composition

-In addition to his activities as a musician, Franz Vorraber also devotes himself to composition.
+In addition to his activities as a musician, Vorraber also devotes himself to composition.
 Several solo compositions are already published on CD.
 His first piano concerto was premiered with great success at the monastery festival in Maulbronn, Germany.
 His wind quintet was premiered by the "Wind Quintet of Staatskapelle Berlin", a seven-piece trio at the Mendelssohnfest, the Nonet in Gewandhaus Leipzig, and his sextet at the Stelzenfestival.
 A great success was also the project "Sätze von Liebe" (Sentences of Love) with poems and self-compositions together with the writer Peter Härtling.

 Lecturer

-Since 1991 Franz Vorraber has been working as a lecturer for piano at the Academy of Music in Wiesbaden, Germany.

-Franz Vorraber currently lives in Zellingen, Germany.
+Since 1991 Vorraber has been working as a lecturer for piano at the Academy of Music in Wiesbaden, Germany.
+He currently lives in Zellingen, Bavaria.